-- 1. those required for the major, i.e. computer science and mathematics courses, and for the Digital Media degree, fine arts cultural studies and social science courses - 2. those required for the second major if the program is an Honours Double Major or Honours Major Minor program. - 3. courses required for general education, breadth and diversity.
+- Those required for the major, i.e. computer science and mathematics courses; and for the Digital Media degree, fine arts cultural studies and social science courses. - 2.
+Those required for the second major if the program is an Honours Double Major or Honours Major Minor program. - 3.
+Courses required for general education, breadth and diversity.
 These depend on whether the degree is a BA, BSc or a BASc.

 The Department also provides degree checklists that itemize the course requirements in an accessible way (hopefully!).
 Every effort is made to ensure the accuracy of these checklists, however, in case of any inconsistency the official University Calendar is to be followed.
+These checklists are included at the end of this calendar.